-

 Description: Arched rectangular; bead edging; pictorial scene of Venus, naked and kneeling, and Adonis, standing, holding a spear in his left hand, with Cupid to the left, and a hound to the right; pomegranates on top and on each shoulder of the plate, with two symmetrical, descending serpents.

-Notes: Based on the painting of Venus and Adonis by Peter Paul Rubens.
+Notes: Probably based on one of two paintings of Venus and Adonis by Peter Paul Rubens.

 Copies of this fireback are known.